PataphysicalSociety/soupault.app/site/reference-manual.md

   <dd>The directory where the rendered page will be saved.</dd>
 </dl>

-This is how you can include page’s own source into a page, on a UNIX-like system:
+This is how you can include page's own source into a page, on a UNIX-like system:

 ```toml
 [widgets.page-source]